Working With Our Data

 This crosswalk table provides a general guideline for mapping between the 8-digit postsecondary institution codes in the Clearinghouse’s database and the 6-digit IPEDS unit IDs.
 Every postsecondary institution and branch code combination ever used in the Clearinghouse to provide a variety of NSC data and research services (e.g., enrollment reporting, transcript services) are contained once (and only once) in this table.
 Each of the colleges’ main and branch campus code combinations are mapped to IPEDS unit IDs wherever possible.
 Take note that this general guideline does not always produce a one-on-one matching: Multiple Clearinghouse institution codes may map to a single IPEDS unit ID, while some Clearinghouse institution codes do not map to any IPEDS unit ID as those were created for compliance reporting or administrative purposes.

-TAB Clearinghouse Institution Code to IPEDS Unit-ID Crosswalk Table (April 2023)
+Clearinghouse Institution Code to IPEDS Unit-ID Crosswalk Table (April 2023)

 Institution Lookup Tables

-Our publications often include analyses by institutional characteristics such as whether an institution is primarily online and/or multi-state, primarily associate degree granting baccalaureate institution, or serving a minority student population.
-The following lookup tables provide lists of institutions identified in the Clearinghouse data that meet the definition of each institution category, the original data source where the categories were derived from, and a recent publication that utilizes the institution category, to illustrate how it could be applied to research studies.
+Our publications often include analyses by institutional characteristics such as whether an institution is primarily online and/or multi-state, primarily associate degree-granting baccalaureate institution, or serving a minority student population.
+The following lookup tables provide lists of institutions identified in the Clearinghouse data as of July 2024 that meet the definition of each institution category.
+To illustrate how each institutional category could be applied to research studies, we list a recent publication that utilizes each characteristic as well as the original data source(s) from which the categories were derived.

-XLS Primarily Online and Multi-State Institutions (April 2023)
+Primarily Online and Multi-State Institutions (August 2024)

-XLS Hispanic Serving Institutions (HSIs) (July 2022)
+Hispanic Serving Institutions (HSIs) (August 2024)

 CIP Code Lookup Table